11 C

 Drottningholm Palace: A living heritage of Swedish royalty

 In 1991, Drottningholm became Sweden’s first UNESCO World Heritage Site, recognized for its exceptional preservation and representation of 17th- and 18th-century European royal architecture.
-The palace complex is remarkable not just for its architectural beauty but for its remarkable integrity—maintaining original interiors, gardens, and even an 18th-century theatre with its original machinery intact.
+The palace complex is remarkable not just for its architectural beauty but for its remarkable integrity—maintaining original interiors, gardens, and even an 18th-century theater with its original machinery intact.

 Today, Drottningholm serves as the permanent residence of King Carl XVI Gustaf and Queen Silvia, with the southern wing reserved for the royal family.
 The remainder of the palace and its expansive grounds are open to the public.
 This allows visitors to explore this living piece of Swedish royal history.